 Matters for Congressional Consideration

 Comments: In July 2012 and December 2013, Congress passed premium increases (P.L.
 No. 112-141 and P.L.
 113-67, respectively) to better reflect the risk posed to the Pension Benefit Guaranty Corporation by certain defined benefit pension plans and plan sponsors.
-Nevertheless, Congress has yet to authorize a redesign of PBGC's premium structure.
+Nevertheless, As of September 2015, Congress had yet to authorize a redesign of PBGC's premium structure.

 Matter: To help strengthen the PBGC insurance program, Congress should authorize redesign of PBGC's premium structure to more fully reflect the risk posed by plans and sponsors to the agency, such as by providing for the incorporation of additional risk factors.

 Comments: As of September 2015, Congress has taken no action related to this matter.